Rhythm Examples In A Poem

 Variations and Departures from Regular Meter

 While regular meters like iambic pentameter offer a sense of order and predictability, poets often deviate from strict adherence to create variations in rhythm.
-These variations can emphasize specific words, create suspense, or reflect the emotional nuances of the poem.
+These variations can highlight specific words, create suspense, or reflect the emotional nuances of the poem.

 Example 3 (Robert Frost, "Stopping by Woods on a Snowy Evening"):